mehrancodes/laravel-harbor/README.md

 # Laravel Harbor - Beta Version ⚡️ 🛠 (formerly Veyoze)

+### On-Demand Laravel Forge deployments with all setup you need

 🚀 **Update (February 25, 2024):** Repository Name Change

 We have officially changed the repository name from "Veyoze" to "Laravel Harbor."
 The new repository URL is now: